✅ Marta from Armenia just got her digital-nomad visa

 Digital Nomad Residence Permit • Spain

 A chance to move your whole family to the EU legally!
-Fast.
-Affordable.
-Reliable.
+Fast, affordable, and reliable.

 Key facts about the residence permit